One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 Even if you are not a beginner, you may have chosen a more conservative grip when you first started playing tennis but now you want to make a change so that you can progress in your game and compete at a higher level.

-This article will look at what are the best forehand grips in tennis and show you how to find each of the different grips.
+This article will look at what the best options are for your forehand and show you how to find each of the different options.

-I will also look at the pro and cons of each of the different grip options.
+I will also look at the pro and cons of each of the different options.

 How to find a Forehand Grip on a Tennis Racket?

-Before I discuss the various forehand grip options there are, I want to quickly explain how to find a grip on a tennis racket.
+Before I discuss the various options for your forehand, I want to quickly explain how to find a grip on a racket.

-The two main reference points I will use for each of the different grips are the location of your index knuckle and your heel pad on the grip of the tennis racket.
+The two main reference points I will use for each of the different options is the location of your index knuckle and your heel pad on the racket.

-Each grip involves placing your index knuckle and your heel pad on a particular bevel of the tennis racket.
+Each option involves placing your index knuckle and your heel pad on a particular bevel of the racket.

 Tennis racket handles are hexagonal in shape so there are a total of 8 bevels on a racket with each of the bevels being numbered 1 to 8 (see image below).